Tonywuhk/realai.org/course/google-cloud-platform/README.md

 ## Google Compute Engine

 [Google Compute Engine](https://cloud.google.com/compute/) (GCE) is a GCP service that delivers scalable, high-performance virtual machines (VMs).
 It charges for usage based on a [pricing sheet](https://cloud.google.com/compute/pricing) but also offers a [free-trial](https://cloud.google.com/free/docs/frequently-asked-questions) for new customers.
 After sign-up, users will be able to manage [VM instances](https://console.cloud.google.com/compute/instances) of different machine types.
-These machine types typically have 1 to 64 virtual CPUs, 3.75 to 240GB memory and are charged at different rates.
+These machine types typically have 1 to 64 virtual CPUs, 3.75 to 240 GB memory and are charged at different rates.
 Each instance requires a disk to boot from.
-For example, a 10GB boot disk image can be chosen for a VM to run Ubuntu 16.04 [LTS](https://wiki.ubuntu.com/LTS).
+For example, a 10 GB boot disk image can be chosen for a VM to run Ubuntu 16.04 [LTS](https://wiki.ubuntu.com/LTS).
 Virtual machines can be used for many purposes other than AI research.
 For those interested, a trading algorithm can be hosted in just [6 easy steps](https://robotwealth.com/run-trading-algorithms-google-cloud-platform-6-easy-steps/), as of July 2017.

 ### Lab Sessions